LeonidasTs/LeonidasTs.github.io/_pages/about.md

 news: true # includes a list of news items
 ---

 I am a first year Ph.D. student at University of Minnesota coonducting research at the intersection of Signal Processing, Optimization, and Machine Learning under the supervision of Prof. Georgios B. Giannakis.
-Prior to my Ph.D., I graduated from Imperial College London with a first-class M.Eng in Electrical and Electronic Engineering.
+Prior to my Ph.D., I graduated from Imperial College London with an M.Eng in Electrical and Electronic Engineering and first-class honors.
 My final year thesis explored Network Sparsification with Distributional Robustness for Resource Allcoation.
 During my undergraduate studies, I also conducted research on state-of-the-art AI applications in Deep Learning for Medical Imaging and NLP-based Sentiment Classification with Parameter Efficient Fine-tuned LLMs.

-I am originally from Athens, Greece.